dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

                 "Name": "Bob",
                 "Subordinates": {
                     "$id": "3",
-                    // Note how subordinates is empty due Angela is being ignored.
+                    // Note how subordinates is empty because Angela is being ignored.
                     // Alternatively: we may let PreserveReferenceHandling take precedence and write the reference instead?
                     "$values": []
                 }